IBM-Cloud/sap-automated-deployment-scripts/sapthreetiers4hana/README.md

-kit_igshelper_file | Path to IGS Helper archive (SAR) | As downloaded from SAP Support Portal kit_saphostagent_file | Path to SAP Host Agent archive (SAR) | As downloaded from SAP Support Portal kit_hdbclient_file | Path to HANA client archive (SAR) | As downloaded from SAP Support Portal
+kit_igshelper_file | Path to IGS Helper archive (SAR) | As downloaded from SAP Support Portal kit_saphostagent_file | Path to SAP Host Agent archive (SAR) | As downloaded from SAP Support Portal kit_hdbclient_file | Path to HANA client archive (SAR) | As downloaded from SAP Support Portal kit_s4hana_export | Path to S/4HANA Installation Export dir | The archives downloaded from SAP Support Portal should be present in this path

 ## VPC Configuration